 If you frequently suffer from leg pain, discomfort or fatigue, you may wonder if your legs just tired, or if it is something more?
 Leg discomfort is a common and often overlooked warning sign of peripheral vascular disease (PVD) – a condition in which there is damage or blockage in the blood vessels distant from your heart.
 Peripheral vascular disease (PVD) and peripheral artery disease (PAD) are often used interchangeably, although the term PAD includes arterial disorders.
 Both terms describe a condition that is caused by a narrowing of vessels that carry blood to the legs and feet, arms, brain, stomach or kidneys.

-In simplest terms, if your vessels are blocked, that means your body isn’t getting the blood and oxygen it needs to function.
+In the simplest terms, if your vessels are blocked, that means your body isn’t getting the blood and oxygen it needs to function.
 And if your body isn’t getting the oxygen it needs, you’re in trouble.

-PVD commonly impacts vessels that supply your:
+Peripheral vascular disease commonly impacts vessels that supply blood to your: